ClimerLab/sync-greedy/README.md

 Greedy implementation of the Sync feature selection algorithm.

 ## To Use
-Configure the Makefile with the locaion of open mpi libraries amd binary
+Configure the Makefile with the locaion of open mpi libraries and binary

 Compile with the Makefile by navigating to the root directory and entering: make